 At the 11:00 a.m.
-Mass on Sundays we invite young children to come downstairs during the liturgy of the Word for a presentation geared to their level.
-You could help as a teacher or teachers aide.
+Mass on Sundays during the school year we invite young children to come downstairs during the liturgy of the Word for a presentation geared to their level.
+You could help as a teacher or teacher aide.

 Music is provided at all Sunday liturgies and important celebrations.
 We encourage participation of the entire congregation.
 Can you sing or play an accompanying instrument?
 We could use your skills at our Sunday and holy day liturgies.